cuiyongbo/hello-world/my_wiki/languages/english_note_book/english_notes_18.rst

 | Usage: She is not the person she purports to be.

+#.
+Undercover angent vs Plainclothes

+    To go "undercover" is to avoid detection by the entity one is observing, and especially to disguise one's own identity or use an assumed identity [化名，伪装] for the purposes of gaining the trust of an individual or organization to learn or confirm confidential information or to gain the trust of targeted individuals in order to gather information or evidence.

+    Undercover agents should not be confused with law enforcement officers who wear plainclothes.
+    This method is used by law enforcement and intelligence agencies.
+To wear plainclothes is to wear civilian clothes, instead of wearing a uniform, to avoid detection or identification as a law enforcement officer.
+However, plainclothes police officers typically carry normal police equipment and normal identification. **Police officers in plainclothes must identify themselves when using their police powers;** however, they are not required to identify themselves on demand and may lie about their status as a police officer in some situations.

 #. the apple doesn't fall far from the tree [有其父必有其子]

     the apple doesn't fall far from the tree. also the apple never falls far from the tree.